 given in the VALUE argument, or, if the DIM argument is

-supplied, determines the locations of the elements equal to the
+supplied, determines the locations of the maximum element along each

 row of the array in the DIM direction.
 If MASK is

 present, only the elements for which MASK is

 considered.
 If more than one element in the array has the value

 VALUE, the location returned is that of the first such element